NuGet/docs.microsoft.com-nuget/docs/reference/cli-reference/cli-ref-push.md

 - **`-ApiKey`**

   The API key for the target repository.
 If not present,  the one specified in the config file is used.
+  - Azure DevOps Artifacts feeds doesn't accept PAT(personal access tokens) passed directly in cli as apikey.
+For dev box, you need have the [cred provider](https://github.com/microsoft/artifacts-credprovider) installed and that would work for both push and download.
+For CI, you need use the NuGet Authenticate task for Azure DevOps.

 - **`-ConfigFile`**